Siteimprove/alfa-examples/README.md

 > :warning: This command must be run from the root of the repository as the registry address of the `@siteimprove` scope is defined in the [local Yarn configuration](.yarnrc.yml).

 You will be prompted for your GitHub username and a personal access token.
 If you don't already have an access token, [generate a new one](https://github.com/settings/tokens/new "Generate a personal access token") with the `read:packages` permission and paste it into the prompt.
-Once authenticated, do:

 >- **If that does not work** run